Mate cocido

-Mate cocido (/es/, 'boiled maté', or just cocido in Corrientes Province), chá mate (/pt-BR/, 'maté tea'), kojoi (/gn/), or yerbiado (Cuyo, Argentina) is an infusion typical of Southern Cone cuisine (mostly consumed in Southern Brazil, the Bolivian Chaco, Paraguay, Argentina and Uruguay).
+Mate cocido (/es/, 'boiled maté', or just cocido in Paraguay and in the Corrientes Province), chá mate (/pt-BR/, 'maté tea'), kojói (/gn/), or yerbiado (Cuyo, Argentina) is an infusion typical of Southern Cone cuisine (mostly consumed in Southern Brazil, the Bolivian Chaco, Paraguay, Argentina and Uruguay).
 It is traditionally prepared by boiling yerba mate in water, then strained and served in cups.
 It is a bitter tasting beverage, similar to mate but milder, with the same stimulating and nutritional properties.
 It is also sold in teabags, so it can be prepared like tea.